Introducing Conversation Intelligence, powered by Loris ->

 Create better products and drive user adoption/growth

-Exceptional (Product Analytics with autocapture, plus Experience Analytics for deeper understanding)
+Exceptional (full product analytics with autocapture, plus experience analytics for deeper understanding)

 Improve marketing acquisition